ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Client Processing Response {#client-processing}

-On receipt of a DNS response with an Extended DNS Error option, the following actions are performed if the EXTRA-TEXT field contains valid
+On receipt of a DNS response with an Extended DNS Error option from a DNS responder, if DNS responder did not indicate support for the EDE Option pseudo-RR via {{I-D.ietf-add-resolver-info}}, the requestor MUST discard the data in the EDE OPT.

+The following actions are performed if the EXTRA-TEXT field contains valid
 JSON:

 * The response MUST be received over an encrypted DNS channel.
 If not,